 You can save significant amount of time and improve your learning by using PMP mind maps.

 Approximately 65% of population is visual learners.
-Idea mapping is especially useful for these learners.
-You too can benefit from idea mapping if you are a visual learner.
+Idea mapping is especially useful for these type of learners.